Best Restaurants in Whistler | 2019 Edition

 Basalt Wine + Salumeria

 Basalt Wine + Salumeria offers artisanal food, accompanied by local and international wine.
+We love this Whistler restaurant for many reasons.
 The outdoor patio is a draw for people watchers and those wanting to be seen in the Village.
 In winter it continues to ooze coziness as Basalt provides heated lamps and blankets.
 The menus are seasonally inspired and celebrate West Coast cuisine’s best offerings.
 Basalt focuses on buying organically grown local produce.

 Ask a local for a recommendation for the best restaurant in Whistler, and you’ll probably hear the name Araxi come up multiple times.
 This restaurant was one of the earliest pioneers of authentic farm-to-table dining, so as a diner you can be confident that you are receiving local ingredients that support local farmers.
 If you are a fan of seafood Araxi is a reliable option.
 Between 3 to 5 pm freshly shucked oysters are available in Araxi’s very own oyster bar.
 Plus, the menu features a lot of fresh seafood.